 Just be aware that overcooking these veggies inactivates the good stuff, so they’re best eaten raw or lightly steamed.
 Read more about cruciferous vegetables.

 Need motivation to eat more healthily?

-Check out this hypnosis download that will boost your drive to eat more brain boosting foods rich in vitamins, minerals, and enzymes
+If you struggle to eat enough healthy food perhaps this hypnosis download will boost your motivation to eat more foods rich in vitamins, minerals, and enzymes…

 (1) Have a look at the research into oat-bran products for people with type 2 diabetes https://pubmed.ncbi.nlm.nih.gov/16054549/

 (2) The effects of coffee and caffeine on brain health and disease https://pubmed.ncbi.nlm.nih.gov/26677204/

 (3) Effects of berry fruits on neuro-degenerative diseases https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4192974/